 The Foundation's policy is to expense all public relations, advertising and marketing costs as they are incurred.
-Advertising expenses totaled \$56,850 and \$54,585 for the years ended June 30, 2019 and 2018, respectively.
+These costs, included with management and general expenses, totaled \$98,387 and \$56,850 for the years ended June 30, 2020 and 2019, respectively.